kubernetes/website/content/en/blog/_posts/0000-00-00-kube-proxy-non-privileged.md

 initContainer, while the main `kube-proxy` container may run with a stricter securityContext.

 Please note that `kube-proxy` can be installed in different ways.
-For installers such as `kubeadm` that install `kube-proxy` to run as a Pod, the new functionality can help you improve security.
+The examples below assume that kube-proxy is run from a pod, but similar changes could be made in clusters where it is run as a system service.

 ## Background